Hunt for “Planet 9” – research team publishes new data

 “Planet 9” explains much of what is happening in the outer solar system

-Another reason to look for the planet is its effects on the outer solar system, which are obvious to Brown: “‘Planet 9’ explains many things about the orbits of objects in the outer solar system that would otherwise be inexplicable and would each require their own explanations,” emphasizes Brown, meaning, among other things, strongly inclined and retrograde orbits of objects in the outer solar system.
+Another reason to look for the planet is its effects on the outer solar system, which are obvious to Brown: “‘Planet 9’ explains many things regarding the orbits of objects in the outer solar system that would otherwise be inexplicable and would each require their own explanations,” emphasizes Brown, meaning, among other things, strongly inclined and retrograde orbits of objects in the outer solar system.
 “None of these should occur in the solar system, but all are easily explained as an effect of ‘Planet 9’.”

-Of course, it is a possibility that “Planet 9” does not exist at all, the research team writes in the study, but points out again that other explanations for phenomena in the outer solar system would then be needed.
+Of course, it is a possibility that “Planet 9” does not exist at all, the research team writes in the study, but points out once more that other explanations for phenomena in the outer solar system would then be needed.
 The research group states in its work: “As long as such explanations are not available, we continue to consider ‘Planet 9’ to be the most likely hypothesis.” (tab)

 1708487856